lugobots/the-dummies-js/Readme.md

     ```sh
    docker-compose -f watcher-compose.yml up
    ```
-3. **Test it out**: Before any change, make the JS Troopers play to ensure you are not working on a broken code.
+3. **Test it out**: Before any change, make the Dummies JS play to ensure you are not working on a broken code.

    ```sh
    docker-compose up